For the public good. As well as our own.

 Finnegan has one of the most, if not the most, extensive pro bono programs serving the needs of veterans of the U.S. Armed Forces.
-Nearly 200 attorneys and staff participate in Finnegan’s pro bono program serving disabled military veterans.
+More than 200 attorneys and staff participate in Finnegan’s pro bono program serving disabled military veterans.
 The program focuses on appeals in the Court of Appeals for Veterans Claims (CAVC) and the U.S. Court of Appeals for the Federal Circuit.
 We review approximately 100 appeals a month from the Board of Veterans’ Appeals (BAV).
-Since the program commenced in July 2008, the firm has brought approximately 560 appeals, with 85 appeals in 2012.
+Since the program commenced in July 2008, the firm has handled more than 650 appeals, with 85 appeals in 2012.
 An exemplary case is our representation of Veteran “B” (now 88 years old), who during World War II sustained devastating high-explosive shell fragment wounds.
 In the face of evidence of a severe injury including nerve damage, BAV affirmed a compensation rating based solely on a narrow portion of the injury.
 Despite the efforts of VA counsel to secure an affirmance, the CAVC claims vacated BAV’s denial.
 The manner in which the Court remanded the case for readjudication virtually guarantees that Veteran “B” will see a significant increase in his compensation dating back several years.

 Washington Area Lawyers for the Arts